-- Results will be sent via email in mid April and award checks will be mailed by the end of April.
+- Results will be sent via email in mid April and award checks will be mailed in late April or early May.

 Progress Report Forms

-- All 2016 grant recipients are required to submit a progress report by 31 March 2017.
+- All grant recipients are required to submit a progress report by 1 February of the following year.

 Geological Society of America